christophrumpel/christophrumpel.github.io/_posts/2014-10-08-access-laravel-homestead-projects-through-other-devices-in-three-little-steps.md

       to: /home/vagrant/websites/tests/laravel5_tests/public
 {% endhighlight startinline %}

 Above we have the standard mapping for a project and an additional mapping for the new `local URL` which will be available in your whole network.
 Let's reload our vagrant machine and see if it worked.
-With Homestead I needed to reload Vagrant with the provison flag in order to make changes in the configuration file work.
+With Homestead I needed to reload Vagrant with the provision flag in order to make changes in the configuration file work.
 If the normal reload doesn't work for you too, try that one.

 {% highlight PowerShell startinline %}
-vagrant reload --provison
+vagrant reload --provision
 {% endhighlight startinline %}

 ###Conclusion